kehantan/labbook/docs/protein/purification.rst

 *Lysis buffer*

-* In this protocol, we need at least 25 mL of lysis buffer, so prepare around 30 mL should be sufficient for 1 round of purification.
+* At least 25 mL of lysis buffer needed, so prepare around 30 mL should be sufficient for 1 round of purification.
 * It is best to prepare PMSF and lysozyme stock before use.
-Storing stock solution of PMSF and lysozyme in freezer for long period of time (> 6 monts) can have some detrimental effect for the protein purification procedure.
+Storing stock solution of PMSF and lysozyme in freezer for long period of time (> 6 months) can have some detrimental effect for the protein purification procedure.

 +-------------------------------+--------------+--------+
 |                               | Stock        | 30 mL  |